LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/parameters-and-variables.rst

    What is the output of the following program?
 Form a hypothesis for yourself before running it.

+   Once you have answered that question, try relocating the declaring ``message`` to other locations to see how it affects the program.
+For example, you might try placing it within or after ``printMessage``.

    .. sourcecode:: js

       let message = "Hello, World!";